Pole Bending Horsemanship Principles for Success at Pole Bending and Barrel Racing

 There is a reason for using the terms 'straight' and 'crooked'.
 It goes directly to the root of the problem.
 The unevenness in the horse's behavior and performance on his two sides is a symptom of crookedness in his body.
 If we address the crookedness, we address the performance.
 If we approach it the other way around and attempt to treat the symptom, we may never get to the root of the problem.
 The fix is not as simple as exercising a horse twice as long on his weak side, although generally speaking this is a good practice.
 We need to encourage the horse to push strongly and evenly in impulsion with both hind legs, and we need to stretch the muscles on the side of the horse that prevent him from flexing away from that tightness.

 The best success is achieved by addressing this challenge right from the beginning, when starting the colt, but any horse at any age can benefit from exercises to straighten him.
-Lateral work, like head-out and shoulder-in, will help greatly to straighten a horse and at the same time will benefit the rider in developing proper use of hands, legs and balance.
+Lateral work, like head-out, shoulder-in, counter-flex, will help greatly to straighten a horse and at the same time will benefit the rider in developing proper use of hands, legs and balance.

 We have a great deal of information on Pole Bending, speed event horsemanship, and horse training:

-We have a self-produced video available on DVD that demonstrates the technique and exercises we teach at our clinics.
+We have a Pole Bending Techniques Video, Flash Drive or DVD format, that demonstrates the technique and exercises we teach at our clinics.
 Included are examples of correct technique and also examples of problems and problem resolutions.
 Several high speed pole bending runs are also included.

 You can find all this information in the Horsemanship and Pole Bending section.